pgadamczyk/RaspberryPiKernelEncoder/README.md

 Electrical Hookup:
 - Pin number definitions in device_file.c
 - Change pin definitions at your own risk.
 Changes sometimes interfere with other interrupts and cause the driver not to work properly.
-- I tested 2x simulated encoders at 12kHz with an FPGA.
-About 3-5% CPU usage on a Raspberry Pi Zero W (didn't test other Raspberry Pis but it should work).
 - Pin numbers Encoder 1
 	- A - 17, B - 27
 - Encoder 2